weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 root@weave-gs-01:~# docker run -d --name=hello-app php-example
 ~~~

 You now have a running Apache server in a Docker container.
-It will receive a DNS record in {{ weavedns }} will automatically be the given name `hello-app`.
+It will receive a DNS record in weavedns and will automatically be the given name `hello-app`.

 To view it: